 The result of all this is that my phone is now the best contact list I have on any device.
 It combines them beautifully in a way no other device I’ve owned has and not once in the three weeks since I set it up has it got confused, lost details or had sync problems.

 Very sweet… unless of course your primary contact information is your Mac’s Address Book as any Mac-owning iPhone owners will be.

 Please forgive the SEO-tuned heading but I didn’t find any useful information online and want to share this simple technique with others :)

-- Copy any important details from your GMail contacts manually into Address Book if you need to
+- Copy important details from your Gmail contacts manually into Address Book as needed

-- Wipe out your GMail contacts (you could always backup with Export first if you want but don’t re-import)
+- Wipe out your Gmail contacts (or backup with Export first if you want but don’t re-import)

 - Open the Address Book application and head into Preferences